-16. INTANGIBLE ASSETS (Cont'd)
+17. INTANGIBLE ASSETS (Cont'd)

-As at 31 December 2019, there were trademark with indefinite useful life of RMB25,410,000 and RMB27,905,000 arising from the acquisition of Jumpstart Games, Inc. and its subsidiaries and Edmodo, Inc. ("Edmodo") respectively.
-They were fully impaired during the year ended 31 December 2020.
+Trademark with indefinite useful life of RMB25,410,000 and RMB27,905,000 arising from the acquisition of Jumpstart Games, Inc. and its subsidiaries and Edmodo, Inc. ("Edmodo") respectively were fully impaired during the year ended 31 December 2020.

-The remaining balance of the trademark with finite useful lives of RMB1,437,000 (2019: RMB1,844,000) were mainly acquired on acquisition of Cherrypicks International Holdings Limited and its subsidiaries (collectively referred to as "Cherrypicks Group").
+The remaining balance of the trademark with finite useful lives of RMB1,030,000 (2020: RMB1,437,000) were mainly acquired on acquisition of Cherrypicks International Holdings Limited and its subsidiaries (collectively referred to as "Cherrypicks Group").

-Particulars of the impairment testing are disclosed in Note 23.
+Particulars of the impairment testing are disclosed in Note 24.

 - b.
 Intangible assets represent customers relationship and non-competition agreement mainly from the acquisition of Cherrypicks Group.
 Cherrypicks Group have long and close business relationship with the major customers and non-competition agreement was signed between Cherrypicks Group and its employee upon acquisition.
 The acquisition of Cherrypicks Group has allowed the Group to develop its long term growth from Cherrypicks Group's mobile solution and marketing business. - c.
 Patent and technology represents the acquired technological know-how for producing Interactive Whiteboard, Interactive Flat Panel, and augmented reality ("AR") and various mobile application.
 The patent and technology were acquired from the acquisition of Promethean Group, Cherrypicks Alpha Holdings Limited and its subsidiaries and Cherrypicks Alpha Resources Limited ("Cherrypicks Alpha Resources"). - d.
 Development costs represent (i) the software for a cloud-based teaching and learning platform which connects students' tablets and laptops to interactive displays (Interactive Whiteboard and Interactive Flat Panel) and such development costs were acquired from acquisition of the Promethean Group and (ii) the technological know-how internally generated for personalised location services, marketing and e-commerce, location intelligence and data analysis. - e.
 During the year ended 31 December 2020, certain subsidiaries in education segment incurred loss and their recoverable amounts were assessed to be less than the carrying amounts.
-The directors have consequently determined impairment of intangible assets with indefinite and definite useful lives amounting to RMB52,687,000 and RMBNil respectively during the year ended 31 December 2020 (2019: RMB111,216,000 and RMB26,783,000).
-Taking into account the operating and industry environment of the Group and the nature of its business, the Group measured the recoverable amounts of the CGUs based on value in use using the discounted cash flow method.
+The directors have consequently determined impairment of intangible assets with indefinite and definite useful lives amounting to RMB52,687,000 and RMBNil respectively during the year ended 31 December 2020.
+Taking into account the operating and industry environment of the Group and the nature of its business, the Group measured the recoverable amounts of the CGUs based on value in use using the discounted cash flow method. - f.
+During the year ended 31 December 2021, the Group acquired cryptocurrencies which are measured at its cost less any accumulated impairment losses.
+The recoverable amounts of the cryptocurrencies have been determined based on their fair value less costs of disposal.
+The Group uses direct quoted prices in active market to estimate the fair value less costs of disposal of the assets.
+The relevant assets were impaired to their recoverable amount of RMB127,785,000 (2020: N/A), which is their carrying values at year end and the impairment of RMB1,765,000 (2020: N/A) has been recognised in "other expenses and losses" during the year. - g.
+During the year ended 31 December 2021, the Group acquired sports lottery licenses of approximately RMB94,340,000 (2020: RMBNil).

-16. INTANGIBLE ASSETS (Cont'd)
+17. INTANGIBLE ASSETS (Cont'd)